China's Future in the World

 The vast majority of the material we present is about China's past not its present or future, but it is the consideration of China's future that holds everybody's attention.
 Will China be the dominant nation within a few decades?
 Will China develop military ambitions and build an overseas Empire?
 Here we muse upon these questions by looking at China's long history and traditions in an attempt to suggest some answers.

 When Martin Jacques ➚ chose ‘When China rules the World’ for the title of his book he immediately received reactions of shock and incredulity.
 A country that had been a Third World country just fifty years ago should soon become the future top dog?
 First to take issue with the title, because as far as history is concerned it is a question of ‘When China rules the World again’ because China has been the foremost nation on earth for much of its history.
-For hundreds of years China has had the highest population, the most foreign trade, the largest cities, the most creative artistic and wisest philosophic traditions.
+For two thousand years China has had the highest population, the most foreign trade, the largest cities, the most creative artistic and wisest philosophic traditions.
 It has only been since 1840, the start of China’s century of humiliation, that she lost her dominance and was relegated to the lower leagues.
 For it was only in 1850 that London overtook Beijing as the world's largest city.
 From China’s uniquely long perspective she has suffered no more that a temporary blip, and under new management will be back at the top of the table within thirty to fifty years.